Report: DORA Readiness

 Length: 12 pages | Format: PDF

 With the Digital Operational Resilience Act (DORA) now in force, every financial institution and critical third-party provider must demonstrate resilience against digital threats.
-Our research shows that some sectors were prepared, while others lagged behind, which can lead to heavy fines and reputational risk.
+Our research shows that some sectors were prepared, while others lagged behind, leading to heavy fines and reputational risk.

 Highlights from the report: